tilt-dev/tilt.build/docs/tiltfile_config.md

 ---
-title: User Config
+title: Tiltfile Config
 layout: docs
 ---

-A Tiltfile can define a user config, which allow the users of a Tiltfile to provide input / configuration to that Tiltfile.
+A Tiltfile can define a Tiltfile config, which allow the users of a Tiltfile to provide input / configuration to that Tiltfile.
 For example, one might write a Tiltfile such that one runs `tilt up consumer` to run Tilt with the services needed for development for consumers, or `tilt up enterprise` to run Tilt with the services needed for development for enterprise.

-This doc describes how to describe your setup to Tilt to enable these shorthands.
-We aim to make common cases trivial, while also supporting escape hatches that enable arbitrarily-complex cases.
+This doc describes how to configure these and other shorthands in Tilt.
+We aim to make common cases trivial, while also supporting escape hatches that enable arbitrarily complex cases.

 In order, we'll cover:
 * Examples that cover common cases, showing both the Tiltfiles and accompanying usage.
 * Describe how this is implemented.
-These details, especially around persistence, will let you understand how to write tooling that interacts with this system.
+These details will help you understand how to write tooling that interacts with this system and describe its behavior to teammates.
 * Future work (we see how it fits in but don't plan to implement until there's concrete demand).

-### Run only some services
+### Run only some services (reimplement default Tilt behavior)
 Your app has many services, call them A, B, C, and D, and you want your users to be able to run only a subset of them.
 E.g., `tilt up` will run all services, but running `tilt up a b d` will run only the resources a, b, and d, ignoring c.
-This is the same as the default `tilt up` behavior.
+This is the same as the default `tilt up` behavior, but is useful as an example and starting point.

 #### Command-Lines
 * `tilt up`: run all services